johannschopplich/kirby-headless/README.md

 Here are scenarios where the Kirby Headless plugin is particularly useful:

 - 1️⃣ If you prefer to query data using the [Kirby Query Language](#kirby-query-language-kql).
-- 2️⃣ If you want to use [Kirby's default template system](#templates) to output JSON.
+- 2️⃣ If you want to use [Kirby's default template system](#templates) to output JSON instead of HTML.

 Detailed instructions on how to use these features can be found in the [usage](#usage) section.